blka/bashflix/README.md

 2. Run install script:

   ```
-  ./install-Linux.sh YOUR_UBUNTU_PASSWORD
+  ./install-Linux.sh YOUR_LINUX_PASSWORD
   ```
-  *Your ubuntu password is required because some programs can only be installed with it (sudo)*
+  *Your Linux password is required because some programs can only be installed with it (sudo)*

 Default languages are **pt** and the alternative is **en**.
 To change subtitles language, open *bashflix.sh* and change *lang1* and *lang2*.
 The alternative is for the case when your primary language is not found.